jevazquezb/Admissions_trial_review/README.md

 (Not available)

-## Getting Started

-To get a local copy up and running follow these simple example steps.

-### Prerequisites
+### Instructions

-- Create a repository.
+- Create a repository and clone it to your local machine.
-- Install npm, node and linters.
+- Add and modify your project.
+- Create a new branch.
+- Open a pull request.
+- Play the code of the reviewer.
+- Add as many comment as possible.
+- Ask for a review of your code review!.

 ### Usage

-- Create branches, work within and push changes to github.
-- Set up linters.
-- Ignore files in git by using the .gitignore file
-- Edit .html files to write a title
-- Edit .css files to style a title
+- Learn how to perform a code review
-- Create a pull request.

 ## Authors